C-N-G/swtc-site/vault/Roles/Agents/Mortician.md

 >  “Placeholder Flavour”

 ## Ability
-Each night, after the first, you learn if the most recently dismissed player was Human.
+Each night, after the first, you learn if player who most recently died from dismissal was Human.

 ## Setup Effects
 Placeholder setup effects.
 This text here should be filled with the exact text of the setup effects.